-The third work (Chapter 5) focuses on using surface deformation observed by InSAR to study reservoir pressure change caused by fluid injection and production at an enhanced oil recovery field.
+Chapter Five focuses on using surface deformation observed by InSAR to study reservoir pressure change caused by fluid injection and production at an enhanced oil recovery field.
 Similar to GPS, InSAR has been used to study a number of Earth processes.
-Particularly, it has been used to monitor ground subsidence associated with oil and gas extraction for a long time [Tomas et al., 2005].
-At present, as much of the easy-to-produce oil has already been recovered from many on-land oil fields, especially in the US, producers have applied enhanced oil recovery (EOR) techniques that offer prospects for increasing the amount of oil that can be extracted from an oil field.
-Pumping of CO2 or saline water into the reservoir is one of those practical EOR methods.
-Presently, there is increasing interest in pumping CO2 from industrial plants into deep geological formations for large-scale Geological Carbon Sequestration (GCS), thereby reducing CO2 emissions to the atmosphere.
-Much research is carried out to study the geomechanical impact of GCS, including microseismicity, fault reactivation, fracturing and ground deformation [e.g., Jurgen and Richard, 2004; Zhou et al., 2010; Mazzoldi et al., 2012; Antonio and Rutqvist, 2012; Vasco et al., 2010].
-Here, ground deformation associated with fluid injection and production is the focus of Chapter 5.
-To understand the observed surface deformation, a numerical model is constructed to relate surface deformation to pressure changes at depth.
-Our method offers an inexpensive way to monitor deep reservoir pressure change based on low cost commercial satellite imagery.
+Particularly, it has been used to monitor ground subsidence associated with oil and gas extraction [Tomas et al., 2005].As oil reservoirs have been drawn down in the last few decade, producers have increasingly applied enhanced oil recovery (EOR) techniques to increase the amount of oil that can be extracted from a given oil field.
+This usually involves pumping of CO2 or saline water into the reservoir, and raising the reservoir pressure.
+Similar techniques are used in “fracking” (hydraulic fracturing) to stimulate natural gas production, and later, to get rid of water water.
+In some regions, there is concern that rapid pumping of water fluids into deep reservoirs can stimulate induced seismicity (eg ADD REFS HERE).
+Hence, there is a need for research into the rock mechanical and fluid mechanical processes involved in such fluid pumping .
+There is also increasing interest in pumping CO2 from industrial plants into deep geological formations for large-scale Carbon Capture and Storage (CCS), thereby reducing CO2 emissions to the atmosphere.
+Research is underway to study the geomechanical impact of CCS, including microseismicity, fault reactivation, fracturing and ground deformation [e.g., Jurgen and Richard, 2004; Zhou et al., 2010; Mazzoldi et al., 2012; Antonio and Rutqvist, 2012; Vasco et al., 2010].
+Here, ground deformation associated with fluid injection and production is studied to better understand the links between surface deformation and pressure changes at depth.
+A numerical model incorporating rock and fluid properties is constructed to relate surface deformation to pressure changes at depth.
+My method offers an inexpensive way to monitor deep reservoir pressure change based on low cost commercial satellite imagery.

-Here is the outline for this dissertation.
-Chapter 1 is the introduction of this dissertation.
-Chapter 2 introduces the essential of three satellite geodesy techniques (GPS, InSAR and GRACE) used in this dissertation.
-Chapter 3 presents a study of annual crustal uplift in Greenland caused by ice mass loss.
-Temporal and spatial relationships between crustal uplift/ice mass loss and climatic forcing are investigated.
-Chapter 4 presents a new estimate of freshwater flux from the Greenland, Canadian Arctic Archipelago and Arctic sea ice.
-A link between recent increased freshwater flux and recent changes in Labrador Sea Water is presented.
-Chapter 5 presents a study of short-term surface movement in an enhance oil recovery field associated with CO2 injection.
-An analytical model to predict reservoir pressure change and surface displacement is also included in this chapter.
-Chapter 6 is the conclusion of my research and future studies.
+Chapter Six summarizes the main conclusions from the previous chapters, and makes suggestions for future research.

-1.2 Reference
+1.2 References

 Bevis, M., Wahr, J., Khan, S. A., Madsen, F. B., Brown, A., Willis, M., Kendrick,